 Smoked Goat Haunch Recipe

 Now that our goat is all broken down and ready, let's get something smoking.
-If you haven't checked out our favorite new toy, take a look at Burch Barrel and pick one of these up for awesome grilling and smoking all summer.
-We recently reviewed their product and you can use our code BEARDEDBUTCHERS for 10% off!
+If you haven't checked out our favorite new toy, take a look at Burch Barrel (use code BEARDEDBUTCHERS for 10% off) and pick one of these up for awesome grilling and smoking all summer.
+We recently reviewed their product.

 You'll see in our video that we do a side by side roast with this goat.
 One haunch is unflavored, just the real deal.
 For the other we are going to whisk together some olive oil and our Bearded Butcher Blend Cajun Seasoning to add a kick of spicy flavor.
 We use a mop brush, but you can use a regular brush or even your hands to get a good, even layer.